wuhaoxy/TRNL/README.md

-This is the supplementary file for paper entitled “Temporal Relations-Aware Nonnegative Latent Factorization of Tensors for Time-Varying Directed Graph Representation”, which presents the convergence proof of the proposed TRNL model.
+This is the supplementary file for paper entitled “Temporal Relations-Aware Nonnegative Latent Factorization of Tensors for Dynamic Directed Graph Representation”, which presents the convergence proof of the proposed TRNL model.